7ombie/jsii/SCRAPS.md

     }

 In short, prefer longer lines that do more, while also using more vertical whitespace to keep things from getting too noisey.

-You should also leave a line before and after docstrings:
+You should also leave a line before and after docstrings.

-    let walk = generator statements {

-        "Take a statement iterator, iterate over it, and convert each statement to JavaScript source, adding semi-colons as required."

-        for statement in statements {

-            if statement is Header or statement is Label yield indentation + statement.js(api) else yield indentation + statement.js(api) + semicolon }
-    }

 Note: Nobody needs two whitelines.